Wide format printers are necessary for designing and photography business that print large sized pieces.

 One important point to note here is that unlike the conventional plotters that have the dye based Cyan, Magenta and Yellow ink cartridges this printer offers them as pigment.

-While pigment ink does not have as high color fidelity as dye based inks, they are excellent for outdoor prints, they are smudge free, water resistant as well as quite long lasting.
+While pigment ink printers don't have as much color fidelity as dye based ink printers, they are excellent for outdoor prints, they are smudge free, water resistant as well as quite long lasting.

 As far as paper handling goes, this printer can support up to 36″ rolls.
 It also has an input tray/ADF with a size of 11″x17″ (A3).
 Furthermore, it can print an average A1 sized document in 31 seconds.